i-doit/api-client-php/README.md

 var_dump($info);
 ~~~

-It's simple like that.
+It is simple like that.
 For more examples take a look at the next sub sections.

 ### Login and Logout